python/typeshed/CONTRIBUTING.md

 ### Incomplete stubs

-We accept partical stubs, especially for larger packages.
+We accept partial stubs, especially for larger packages.
 These need to follow the following guidelines:

 * Included functions and methods must list all arguments, but the arguments